Skip to main content

 Unity Catalog functionshttps://<workspace-hostname>/api/2.0/mcp/functions/{catalog}/{schema}

-For more details about Databricks managed MCP servers, see Databricks MCP documentation.
+For more details about Databricks managed MCP servers and how to get the IDs for specific server types, see Databricks MCP documentation.

-5. Enter a description (for example, “WRITER MCP connector”)
+5. Enter an application name (for example, “Writer MCP connector”)

 Configure the connector in AI Studio